 Here’s a list of the best things to do while you’re in Maui, Hawaii.

 - Road to Hana

-In order to find stunning views of Maui’s beautiful coastline, all you need to do is to drive.
+In order to find stunning views of Maui’s beautiful coastline, all you need to do is to drive, so we’d recommend picking up a Maui RV rental and hitting the open road.
 The famous Road to Hana offers a scenic highway that traverses through the lush rainforest and past the cascading waterfalls that line the island’s eastern shore.
 Be ready to be surprised by the drive’s beauty.